Galaxy populations in groups and clusters-II. Conditional luminosity functions at redshifts from z~1 to z~0: The demarcation of red and blue samples

-Comparing the color–magnitude relations across the two redshift bins presented above, together with that from the local Universe in \citetalias{Meng2023Galaxy}, we find that at a fixed absolute magnitude $M_\mathrm{r}$, both red and blue populations systematically shift toward bluer rest-frame colors with increasing redshift from $z \sim 0$ to $z \sim 1$, consistent with passive evolution.
+Comparing the colour–magnitude relations across the two redshift bins presented above, together with that from the local Universe in \citetalias{Meng2023Galaxy}, we find that at a fixed absolute magnitude $M_\mathrm{r}$, both red and blue populations systematically shift toward bluer rest-frame colours with increasing redshift from $z \sim 0$ to $z \sim 1$, consistent with passive evolution.

-For CLFs of central galaxies, we apply the same color-based classification method to the DESI spectroscopic centrals.
+For CLFs of central galaxies, we apply the same colour-based classification method to the DESI spectroscopic centrals.
 The detailed procedures are omitted here for brevity, as they follow the same approach described above.